 10:20 – 11:10

-Inside the deals
+Inside the Deals

 Nature-based solutions are moving from ambition to execution but the market is still noisy, uneven, and often reduced to false binaries (nature/exotic, reductions/removals, project/ jurisdiction).
 This session cuts through the rhetoric to spotlight what is actually getting financed, how integrity is being built into transactions, and what jurisdictions and capital providers need to unlock scalable deal flow.